 I made Faith my special project for months and would slowly work on approaching her.
 She would not eat from a bucket or our hands, so I would go out in bitterly cold winds to open spaces to work with her on this task.
 Slowly and day by day, she shifted her behavior.
 First, she would eat out of a bucket outside, then my hand outside, and then my hand inside the barn.

-Flash forward about nine months and Faith is just one of the herd.
+Flash forward about months and years to find Faith acting as just one of the herd.
+You would not be able to tell her apart based on her behavior.
 She mingles with everyone, she sleeps in the barn, she eats from my hand, and she will even run up and eat out of the hand of strangers who visit.
 And she does so with interest and happiness for the treats.
+She still hates drama and will do her own thing, but she is loving, sweet, and very integrated with the herd.

 I would have never thought we would have influenced and modified her behavior in the way that we did.
 And honestly, all it really took was patience, some love, and allowing Faith to progress at her own pace.